 Obstructive sleep apnea occurs when the muscles in the back of the throat relax and disrupt airflow, causing breathing to stop several times every night for at least ten seconds.
-Sleep apnea is fairly common, but many cases go undiagnosed, as patients assume they are just not getting enough sleep at night or they simply snore a lot.
-The only way to know for sure if you have sleep apnea is to complete a sleep study, but there are a few symptoms many patients with sleep apnea share, including:
+Sleep apnea is relatively standard, but many cases go undiagnosed, as patients assume they are just not getting enough sleep at night or they snore a lot.
+The only way to know for sure if you have sleep apnea is to complete a sleep study, but there are a few symptoms that patients may look for, including:

 - Lack of energy or sleepiness

 - Frequent headaches

 - Waking up with a dry or sore throat

 What are Common Side Effects of Sleep Apnea?